 The Health Information Management major provides graduates with the technical and administrative skills to manage health information systems consistent with the professional standards (medical, ethical and legal) in health care delivery systems.
 Graduates also possess the knowledge and skills needed to plan and develop health information systems which meet standards of accrediting and regulatory agencies.

-Employment of medical and health services managers is projected to grow 32 percent from 2019 to 2029.
+Employment of medical and health services managers is projected to grow 28 percent from 2021 to 2031.
+U.S. Bureau of Labor Statistics – Medical and Health Services Managers

-Projected employment for medical and health services managers by 2029 is 555,500.
+Projected employment for medical and health services managers by 2031 is 480,700.
+U.S. Bureau of Labor Statistics – Medical and Health Services Managers

-The median annual wage for medical and health services managers was $100,980 in May 2019.
+The median annual wage for medical and health services managers was $101,340 in May 2021.
+U.S. Bureau of Labor Statistics – Medical and Health Services Managers

 Read the publication written by our program director, Dr. Joe Lintz: Adoption of computerized information management systems (CIMS) Functions: Urban versus rural primary healthcare providers